galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 Heterozygosity is also an important factor in genome assembly.
 Haplotype phasing, that is, the identification of alleles that are co-located on the same chromosome, has become a fundamental problem in heterozygous and polyploid genome assemblies ({% cite Zhang2020 %}).
 When no reference sequence is available, the *state-of-the-art* strategy consists of constructing a string graph with vertices representing reads and edges representing consistent overlaps.
 In this kind of graph, after transitive reduction, heterozygous alleles in the string graph are represented by bubbles.
 When combined with {Hi-C} data, this approach allows complete diploid reconstruction ({% cite DominguezDelAngel2018 %}, {% cite Zhang2020 %}, {% cite Dida2021 %}).

 The {G10K} launched the {VGP}, whose goal is generating high-quality, near-error-free, gap-free, chromosome-level, haplotype-phased, annotated reference genome assemblies for every vertebrate species ({% cite Rhie2021 %}).
-This tutorial will guide you step by step to assemble a high-quality genome using the VGP assembly pipeline.
+This tutorial will guide you step by step to assemble a high-quality genome using the VGP assembly pipeline, including multiple {QC} evaluations.

 > <warning-title>Your results may differ!</warning-title>
 >